Edmonds College Logo

 In partnership with each parent, our Teachers and Home Visitors establish individual developmental and learning goals, curriculum, and home learning to ensure each child’s readiness for the next developmental milestone and school.
 We recognize that parents are the most important teachers of their child; therefore, parents participate in educational planning and assist in the screening process and ongoing assessment of their child.

-Each Early Head Start and Head Start/ECEAP child participates in a developmental screening process.
+Each Early Head Start and Head Start child participates in a developmental screening process.
 Early Head Start uses the Ages and Stages Questionnaire (ASQ), which focuses on the whole child’s development and the ASQ Social-Emotional screening tool.
 Early Head Start parents complete both tools.
-In Head Start/ECEAP, the Ages and Stages Developmental screening tool and ASQ Social-Emotional Tool (completed by parents) are used.
-Home Visitors and Teachers use the Creative Curriculum’s Developmental Continuum, which is an observational tool for performing ongoing developmental assessments on all Early Head Start and Head Start/ECEAP children.
+In Head Start, the Ages and Stages Developmental screening tool and ASQ Social-Emotional Tool (completed by parents) are used.
+Home Visitors and Teachers use the Creative Curriculum’s Developmental Continuum, which is an observational tool for performing ongoing developmental assessments on all Early Head Start and Head Start children.
 We share all results with parents in the development and updating of their child’s individual learning plan.
 This happens three times a year.

 In the Home